utilitywarehouse/tflint-ruleset-kafka-config/rules/msk_topic_config.md

 - for a retention period less than 3 days, tiered storage must be disabled and the local.retention.ms parameter must not be defined.
   See the [AWS docs](https://docs.aws.amazon.com/msk/latest/developerguide/msk-tiered-storage.html#msk-tiered-storage-constraints).

+When cleanup policy is 'compact':
+- 'retention.ms' must  not be specified in the config
+- tiered storage must not be enabled

 ## Example

 ### Good example